 It appears that CM Punk’s time in AEW didn’t see him influence the younger generation in the way he might have preferred.
 If anything, it certainly gave him another chapter to his pro wrestling story that fans can discuss for years to come.

 Only time will tell if CM Punk ever returns to the ring.
-A WWE comeback does not look promising at all after the company rejected his advances for return.
+A WWE comeback does not look promising at all after the company rejected his advances for a return.
 Impact Wrestling may be interested, but that’s only if CM Punk would like to try his hand at being a veteran performer in another locker room.

 What’s your take on this new CM Punk story?
 Let us know what you think in the comments section!